sedx876/sedx876/README.md

  I am a recent graduate of Flatiron School in the software engineering track and I am currently seeking my first role as a full stack software engineer.
 I gained experience in programming languages such as Ruby, Javascript, SQL, HTML, CSS, Rails, React and Redux.

-- 🌱 I’m currently on the hunt for my first Dev role!!
+- 🌱 I’m currently on the hunt for my First Dev Role!!

 <!--<div>
  <a href="https://dev.to/sedx876">